Raregendary/SimpleBeatmapAnalyzer/README.md

 #### Method 2
 1. If in windows your default delimiter is "," and not "." open the csv with Excel
 1. Chose the menu **Insert** and from there click **Table**
-1. It should auto detect the scope of your table, if not go back to **Method 1**
+1. It should auto detect the scope of your table, if not manualy select it
 1. Enable **My table has headers** checkbox and press **Ok**

 ## How to analyze data in Excel